SLIMLINE SASH WINDOWS

 We can also manufacture and install ultra slimline double glazed shutters that provide high levels of insulation, whilst remaining sympathetic to the building’s original design.
 Our glazed shutters do not interfere with the normal sashes during winter and can fold away discreetly in the summer for a practical alternative to slim double glazing.

 You will be hard pushed to tell the difference.
 At just 12mm thick, the units will be virtually undetectable.
 They look like single glazed windows, from inside and out.
 The units can be face puttied with traditional Linseed putty to give a truly traditional finish and can even be heat treated to give the glass a subtle warp, mimicking the hand blown look of yesteryear.

-What about heat retention?
+What about heat loss?

 The rate of heat loss through a given material is known as its U-value: the lower the U-value, the better it is at preventing it.
 The average single glazed window has a U-value of around 5.6.
-Slimlite double glazed units range between 2.2 and 1.5, up to almost three quarters less, keeping you warm and saving you money.
+Slimline double glazed units range between 2.2 and 1.5, up to almost three quarters less, keeping you warm and saving you money.

 Can anyone have this done?

 Generally speaking yes but if you live in a listed building you will need to contact your local conservation officer to find out.
 Period frames are suitable and, where necessary, will be expertly restored by our experienced team, as part of the installation process.
 If not, they can be rebuilt to precisely match the originals.